GlacierProtocol/glacierprotocol.github.io/_docs/before-you-start/overview.md

 intermediate address provides increasing levels of obfuscation and uncertainty.

-If privacy is a *major* concern, consider using a service like [Shapeshift](https://shapeshift.io/#/coins) to exchange bitcoin for a more anonymous cryptocurrency such as [Monero](http://monero.org/).
-This can then be exchanged back to bitcoin.
+If privacy is a *major* concern, consider exchanging bitcoin for a privacy coin, then exchanging the privacy coin back to bitcoin.
 Each exchange will incur a fee and, more importantly, will require trust that the exchange service will not steal/lose the funds, or reveal personal details.
+The exact details of this process is outside the scope of this document.

 ## Scope limits